ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/14-Analysis_w_pytraj.md

 ~~~
 {: .python}

+I can't append to PYTHONPATH of a running kernel from a notebook?
 I have not figured out how to load modules and set up environment variables for a python kernel running in Jupyter Hub.